Korea Coast Guard

-The KCG has its headquarters in Incheon, has hundreds of smaller operating stations along the coastline of the Korean Peninsula.
+The KCG has its headquarters in Incheon, and operates hundreds of smaller operating stations along the coastline of South Korea.
 It operates 4 classes of heavy vessels (over 1,000 tons), 3 classes of medium vessels (over 250 tons), and 3 classes of light vessels (speedboats over 30 tons).
 The KCG also uses several types of 'special purpose watercraft', such as firefighting vessels, barges, high-speed scout boats, light patrols, and amphibious hovercraft.
 The KCG aviation unit fields 6 fixed-wing aircraft and 16 rotary-wing aircraft.
-The Coast Guard also had its own asymmetric warfare unit named the 'Korean Coast Guard Special Operation Unit'.
+The Coast Guard also had its own asymmetric warfare unit known the 'Korean Coast Guard Special Operation Unit'.